Jewish Travel: Switzerland

 Among other things, this English-language Messianic Jewish site has a "Jewish

-Tourist Information for Zürich" page.
+Tourist Information for Zürich" page with kosher business listings.

 Jewish Cultural Community of Zürich